pbhogan/TinyJSON/README.md

 ## Using Variants

 For most use cases you can just assign, cast or make your object graph using the API outlined above, but at times you may need to work with the intermediate proxy objects to, say, dig through and iterate over a collection.
-To do this, cast the variant to the appropriate subclass (either `ProxyArray` or `ProxyObject`) and you're good to go:
+To do this, cast the `Variant` to the appropriate subclass (likely either `ProxyArray` or `ProxyObject`) and you're good to go:

 ```csharp
 var list = JSON.Load( "[1,2,3]" );